 Not Alone in This Fight: Lachlan's Story

 For most of us, 2020 will be known as the year of COVID.
 The year that we stopped shaking hands and started wearing masks, that schools, businesses and even borders closed.
 2020 was certainly a year that our way of life changed and a year that most would like to forget.
-This could not be any more of an understatement for Lachlan’s family.
+This could not be any more of an understatement for our family.

 UPDATE, April 2024